wp-plugins/add-to-any/README.txt

 == Frequently Asked Questions ==

+= Something is wrong.
+What should I try first? =

+Try temporarily switching themes and disabling other plugins to identify a potential conflict.
+If you find a conflict, try contacting that theme or plugin author.
+If an issue persists on a default theme with all other plugins disabled, perform a google search across the WordPress forums using a query such as: <a href="https://www.google.com/#q=site:wordpress.org%2Fsupport+addtoany+">site:wordpress.org/support addtoany [your issue issue here]</a>

+Feel free to <a href="http://wordpress.org/support/plugin/add-to-any">post here</a>, where the community can hopefully help you.
+Describe the issue, what troubleshooting you have already done, and provide a link to your site, and any other potentially relevant information.

 = Where are the options? =

 In your Admin panel, go to `Settings` > `AddToAny`.
-Among other options, you can choose a universal sharing button, individual sharing icons, and official sharing buttons (Facebook Like Button, Twitter Tweet Button, Pinterest Pin It Button, Google+ Share Button, Google +1 Button) to display, and where and how to display them.
+Among other options, you can choose individual sharing icons, a universal sharing button, and official 3rd party sharing buttons (Facebook Like Button, Twitter Tweet Button, Pinterest Pin It Button, Google+ Share Button, Google +1 Button) to display, and where and how to display them.

 To place the buttons as a "widget" in your theme (if your theme supports WordPress Widgets), go to `Appearance` > `Widgets`, then drag AddToAny to an available Widget Area and click `Save`.

-= Why isn't the drop-down menu appearing? =
+= Why isn't the universal drop-down menu appearing? =

 It's likely because your theme wasn't <a href="http://codex.wordpress.org/Theme_Development#Plugin_API_Hooks">coded properly</a>.
 With many themes you can use the Theme Editor to edit your theme's `header.php` and `footer.php` files.